 20 Non-Touristy Places in Europe

-I’ll also link to my other informative articles so you can read more about any of the given destinations.
+For each place on this list, I’ll link to past articles I’ve written so you can read more about any of the given destinations.

 I just really love Europe, and I hope this article inspires travelers to occasionally explore some less-popular destinations.
 Enjoy!

 Sofia, Bulgaria, is actually one of my favorite cities in Europe.

 I ventured here solo for 4 days and fell in love with the welcoming culture, the magnificent architecture, the affordable food and shopping, and the hospitality of locals.

 Because Bulgaria isn’t that touristy, locals are thrilled to have travelers visit their country.